juusokasperi/valgrind-appleARM/README.md

 .PHONY: fclean clean re all debug_docker valgrind
 ```

-4. All done!
-Make your project using `make valgrind` and just use `valgrind` in shell to use the container.
+### 4. All done!
+Now you can:
+* Build the project inside the container:
+`make valgrind`
+* Run valgrind from your shell using:
+`valgrind --options executable args`